 11) Step foot inside the National Building Museum and admire the massive great hall.
 Take a photo standing beside one of the 75-foot-tall Corinthian columns for a sense of scale of the enormous atrium.
 In addition to free admission into the hall, look for occasional free festival days.
 Admission is required for galleries and exhibits.

 12) Let kids roam free at Friendship Park (aka Turtle Park), DC’s most popular playground, located in the city’s American University Park neighborhood.
 Little ones love the huge sandbox, which is always full of toys.

 13) Make a visit to Fort Washington, Md., home of National Harbor and the Capital Wheel, a ferris wheel overlooking the Potomac River.
 Kids 11 and under can ride the Wheel for $11.25, while persons 12 and up can take a spin for $15.
 Not ready for the ferris wheel?
-The Carousel at National Harbor reopened in 2014 and $5 will net you unlimited rides.
+Go on unlimited rides on the newly reopened Carousel at National Harbor for only $5.

-15) Give kids an inspiring lesson in freedom with a stop at the National Archives to view John Hancock’s John Hancock on the Declaration of Independence.
+15) Give kids an inspiring lesson in freedom with a stop at the National Archives to view John Hancock’s, er, John Hancock on the Declaration of Independence.